The picture frame – gilded, silvered and metallised

 Picture frames are not limited to the domain of collectors and art lovers – in many ways a picture frame provides a context in which the picture’s subject can exist and find expression.
-The frame separates the painted imagery from reality, from the wall and the space around it.
+The frame separates the painted work from reality, from the wall and the space around it.

-The question of the gold leaf hues used in the relevant periods is harder to address.
+The question of the gold leaf colours used in the relevant periods is hard to address.
 There would usually have been several gold-beating enterprises in every major town in the world at that time, but they would not have been bound by any general alloy tables or a standardised colour chart.
 When compiling the different gold alloys using uncalibrated scales, there was always the possibility of small colour deviations in the finished gold leaf.